 We are planning to conduct a similar study at four hospitals in the United States and one in the European Union.
-Institutional review board and ethics committee approvals are being sought and it is anticipated that enrollment will begin in the first quarter of 2019.
+Institutional review board and ethics committee approvals are being sought and enrollment began in the third quarter of 2019.
 Like the European Union study, the primary endpoint is the rate of ipsilateral new white lesions at 30 days.
 Enrollment of up to 75 patients is planned.